-While in DROP...
+While in DROP, what is the same?

-- You continue to work and draw a salary.
+You continue to work and draw a salary.

-- You continue to earn and use leave.
+You continue to earn and use leave.

-- You are still eligible for raises, promotions, etc.
+You are still eligible for raises, promotions, etc.

-- You can change jobs or employers.
+You can change jobs or employers.

-- Your DROP deposits

-will continue as long as

-there is no break in
+Your DROP deposits will continue as long as there is no break in service.

-service.
+While in DROP, what is different?

-- Neither you nor your employer make contributions to TRSL. - " No service credit is earned while you are in DROP. - Your salary is not reported to us while you are in DROP. - " We will not know if you have received a salary increase/decrease. - Your retirement benefit is "frozen." - " The retirement option you chose determines how much is deposited into your account.
+- Neither you nor your employer makes contributions to TRSL. - " No service credit is earned while you are in DROP. - Your salary is not reported to us while you are in DROP. - " We will not know if you have received a salary increase/decrease. - Your retirement benefit is "frozen." - " The retirement option you chose determines how much is deposited into your account.